HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 After adding a subject, specifying the message as an emergency, and adding recipients, the second screen will have email and SMS buttons.

 Select the email button first.
-You can craft the SMS message afterwards to either match or be an abbreviated form of your message afterwards.
+You can craft the SMS message afterwards to either match or be an abbreviated form of your message.

 ![email button](/school-messenger-help/images/email-button.png)